mingshengzhangp4/variant_warehouse/README.md

 ##Spark Benchmark

-The Benchmark project was started as a performance comparison between SciDB and Apache Spark using realistic queries in genomic processing.
-The benchmark results highlights SciDBs important performance achievement because of MAC technology and other architectural decisions to become the choice architecure for Variant Warehouse processing.
+The Benchmark comprises common genomic processing queries to highlight the differences between SciDB and Spark-Adam.
 The code for the spark benchmark is located in variant_warehouse/spark_benchmark.